 The history of the Basilica can be divided into four stages: construction, restoration, rebuilding, and refurbishing.
 The first stage began in 314, following the Edict of Milan, when Pope Sylvester I began constructing the Lateran.
 Then, the building was restored in 450 AD by Pope Leo the Great.
 During the first millennium, the Lateran Basilica was rebuilt due to fire.
 The Basilica of St. John Lateran was finally given a new facade and some new decorations during the Baroque era.
 Thus, this Basilica was never dilapidated, because it was always being restored or updated.

 St. Helena, mother of Emperor Constantine, also had a part to play in the significance of the Lateran Basilica.
 When she traveled to Jerusalem and brought back the instruments of Christ’s Passion along with the Holy Stairs, two more churches were built to house them: Santa Croce in Jerusalem and the Holy Stairs.
 These three buildings have held an important place in the hearts of pilgrims since the birth of Christianity.
 This is because they effectively bring Jerusalem to Rome by mirroring three significant places of Christ’s Passion: the Dome of the Rock, the Praetorium (where Jesus was brought before Pilot), and Holy Sepulcher Church.
 In this way, the Lateran Basilica became the new Jerusalem.

-Resources: our Virtual Pilgrimage to the Lateran Basilica (coming soon to YouTube)
+Resources: our Virtual Pilgrimage to the Lateran Basilica (watch on YouTube here)